 If you’re leaking while you’re pregnant, you may want to try wearing a milk catcher during the day to catch any colostrum you may leak.

 Milk catchers go in your bra and work like a breast pad in that they prevent your shirt from getting wet when you leak.
-But instead of the milk going to waste in the pad, you can save the leaked milk and give it to your baby.
+But instead of that milk being thrown out with the breast pad, you can save the leaked milk and give it to your baby.

 One milk catcher that I like is the Elvie Catch – you can see more of it in the stories below: